Irish nationality law: Restrictions to birthright citizenship

-However, the scope of noncitizen parental residence rights in the EU was expanded in the 2004 European Court of Justice case Chen v Home Secretary in which Man Lavette Chen, a Chinese woman who had travelled to Northern Ireland to give birth to her Irish citizen daughter then subsequently relocated to Wales with the intention of permanently living in the UK, was ruled to have a right of residence in the EU as the primary caregiver of an EU citizen exercising free movement rights in another member state.
-In response to the perceived "abuse" of citizenship, the Irish government proposed a constitutional amendment limiting birthright citizenship only to people with a sufficient existing connection to Ireland.
+However, the scope of noncitizen parental residence rights in the EU was expanded by the 2004 European Court of Justice case Chen v Home Secretary.
+Man Lavette Chen, a Chinese woman, had travelled to Northern Ireland to give birth to her Irish citizen daughter and then relocated to Wales intending to live permanently in the UK.
+The court ruled that she had a right of residence in the EU as the primary caregiver of an EU citizen exercising free movement rights in another member state.
+In response to the perceived "abuse" of citizenship, the Irish government proposed a constitutional amendment limiting birthright citizenship to people with a sufficient existing connection to Ireland.
 The Irish and British governments issued a joint statement clarifying that the intent of the Good Friday Agreement was not to grant citizenship to persons unconnected to the country and that the proposed changes would not violate the existing agreement on Northern Ireland.

-Following a 2004 referendum, the Twenty-seventh Amendment of the Constitution of Ireland was enacted that made the entitlement to birthright citizenship for people without Irish parents dependent on legislation rather than the Constitution.
-That entitlement was then revoked by the Irish Nationality and Citizenship Act 2004.
-Children born in Ireland beginning in 2005 are only granted citizenship by birth if at least one parent is an Irish citizen or entitled to be one, a British citizen, a resident with no time limit of stay in either the Republic or Northern Ireland, or a resident who has been domiciled on the island of Ireland for at least three of the preceding four years.
+Following a 2004 referendum, the Twenty-seventh Amendment of the Constitution of Ireland was enacted, making the entitlement to birthright citizenship for people without Irish parents dependent on legislation rather than the Constitution.
+That entitlement was then revoked by the Irish Nationality and Citizenship Act 2004, which introduced parental status requirements for acquiring birthright citizenship.
 After these changes were implemented, noncitizen parents of Irish children born before 2005 became eligible for a two-year renewable residence grant under the Irish Born Child Scheme.
 About 17,000 people obtained Irish residency through this programme during its application period in 2005.